a-colabella/Migraine/README.md

 # Migraine
-A game in python that combines arcade-style games such as snake, space invaders, tetris, and centipede.
+Arcade game that combines snake, tetris, and space invaders, written in Python.